cststack/k8comp/README.md

                                         NOT PART OF projects FILE STRUCTURE but can be added as variable in the yaml|yml|json template.
                                         Available only in hiera

+-t | --template <template> :            The templates folder can be configured on the k8comp.conf.
+                                        The base location is on the projects folder.
+                                        Can be used in conjunction with any of the main variables.
+                                        Any other variables from the template will be retrieved from the hierarchy of the arguments (main variables).
+                                        The template name will not be used to query hiera.

 -l | --location <location> :            The location will be checked from hiera.
 If no values are
                                         found in hiera the variables will not be replaced.